Windies begin quest for Super12s against Scots

 The hosts' clash with New Zealand in Sydney will mark the start of the Super 12s on October 22 with bitter rivals India and Pakistan taking on each other in Melbourne 24 hours later.

-The two top in each group will qualify for the semi-finals on November 9 and 10 in Sydney and Adelaide respectively, with the final set for Melbourne on November 13.
+The two top in each group will qualify for the semi-finals on November 9 and 10 in Sydney and Adelaide, respectively, with the final carded for Melbourne on November 13.

 ADVERTISEMENT